 At one point in very recent history, getting a co-sign from a top American rapper was seemingly more important than charting for some British MCs.
 While Rodney P and his London Posse put an end to rhyming in US accents back in the late ‘80s, which was the norm for UK rap acts of the time (namely Slick Rick and Monie Love), that need for validation continued for at least another decade.
-It is understandable though: back then, there wasn’t as strong an infrastructure for black British music like there is today, so rapping in an American tongue was deemed the only way of reaching certain heights.
-Fast forward to the millennium, and it would take for two guys by the name of Mega and Mayhem to shift the perception of rap from the UK once more.
+It is understandable though: back then, there wasn’t as strong an infrastructure for Black British music like there is today, so rapping in an American tongue was deemed the only way of reaching certain heights.
+But fast forward to the millennium, and it would take for two guys by the name of Mega and Mayhem—aka S.A.S.—to shift the perception of British rap once more.

 S.A.S. just released Oi Oiii Collectables (The Best Of S.A.S.), a 24-track collection of their finest cuts, featuring some of rap’s biggest names.
 We hopped on the phone with Mega and Mayhem, also known as Eurogang, to talk us through their top five favourite collabs on the project.

 “So Free” f/ Cam’Ron